sisyphus47/paradise-nursery-shopping-cart-app-main/README.md

 - Add or remove items from the shopping cart 🛒
 - View and manage the cart contents with real-time updates 🔄

-The app is fully responsive, functional, and deployed on Github Pages.
+The app is fully responsive, functional, and deployed on Vercel.

 ---